eaxum/clustta-docs/docs/guide/introduction.md

 #### Dependencies: Everything, Everywhere, Now in One Place
 Creative projects often rely on a multitude of resources – fonts, textures, sound files, and more.
 Clustta doesn't just manage your primary project files; it also tracks and versions the dependencies and resources you've used.
 This ensures that when you revisit a project, all its associated assets are readily available and in their correct versions, eliminating broken links and missing files.

-## ⚙️ How it works
+## How it works

 Clustta operates just like your native file browser, providing a familiar and intuitive interface.
 However, beneath the surface, it boasts an array of enhanced features that simplify version control, backups, and collaboration.

 At its core, Clustta utilizes a unique CLST file structure to efficiently store and manage your project data and checkpoints.
 While offering a user-friendly Graphical User Interface (GUI) for easy navigation and interaction, Clustta also leverages a semi-decentralized architecture.
 This means your data is not solely reliant on a single central server, enhancing data security, accessibility, and resilience.
-For a more detailed technical overview, please refer to [Clustta architecture](./clustta-architecture.md#overview).

-## ❓ Why Not ...?
+## Why Not ...?

 You might be familiar with other tools in the market.
 Here's why Clustta stands out for creative professionals: